andgordio/mockupless/docs/Courses/LayoutBasics/Positioning/intro-to-flex.md

 </iframe>

 1. Fork your result of the task in the [Color article](./../Style/colors.md#texts).
 You can also fork the [prototype from the article](https://codepen.io/andgordy/pen/qGXwmx).
-2. In each of the three items, change the parent container of the user name and timestamp containers into flex parent container.
+2. In each of the three items, change the parent container of the user name and the timestamp containers into a flex parent container.
 This should position timestamp next to the user name.
-Don’t worry about the alignment, you will learn to change it in the articles that follow.